Frequently Asked Questions

 Student Questions

-Students must complete the application for graduation in order to be eligible to participate in the 2024 Commencement.
-The deadline to apply to graduate is February 23, 2024.
+Students must have completed the application for graduation in order to be eligible to participate in the 2026 Commencement ceremonies.
+The deadline to apply to graduate is February 27, 2026.
 More information can be found on the graduation website.

 Please contact the Office of the Registrar ([email protected]) with any questions or concerns regarding your commencement eligibility.